-The materials removed from the beaver dam must be disposed of where it cannot be washed into the watercourse/wetland by floodwaters.
+The materials removed from the beaver dam must be disposed of where they cannot be washed into the watercourse or wetland by floodwaters.

-8.6.5 Chronic Beaver Activity
+9.6.5 Chronic Beaver Activity

 At sites where beaver activity is continually blocking a closed-bottom culvert, consider replacing the structure with a bridge or open-bottom culvert to discourage this from happening.